Constant of motion identifying excited-state quantum phases

-\textit{Introduction.-} A quantum phase transition (QPT) happens when an abrupt change in the ground state of a physical system is observed.
-The corresponding critical point is signaled by a non analyticity, and two different phases can be identified by means of equilibrium measurements \cite{Sachdev}.
-Excited-state quantum phase transitions (ESPQTs), a generalization of this phenomenon to excited states, have been the focus of intense research during the last years \cite{Caprio2008,Stransky2014} (for a recent, excellent review, see \cite{Cejnar2020}).
-ESQPTs give rise to a great variety of dynamical consequences, like huge decoherence \cite{Relano2008,Perez2009}; singularities in quench dynamics \cite{Perez2011,Santos2015,Lobez2016,Bernal2017,Kloc2018}, feedback control in dissipative systems \cite{Kopylov2015}, quantum work statistics \cite{Wang2017}, and localization \cite{Santos2016}; symmetry-breaking equilibrium states from certain initial conditions \cite{Puebla2013,Puebla2014}; universal dynamical scaling \cite{Puebla2020}; dynamical instabilities \cite{Bastidas2014}; irreversibility without energy dissipation \cite{Puebla2015}, and reversible quantum information spreading \cite{Hummel2019}.
+\textit{Introduction.-} A quantum phase transition happens when an abrupt change in the ground state of a physical system is observed.
+The corresponding critical point is signaled by a non-analyticity, and two different phases can be identified by equilibrium measurements \cite{Sachdev}.
+Excited-state quantum phase transitions (ESQPTs), a generalization of this phenomenon to excited states, have been the focus of intense research during the last years \cite{Caprio2008,Stransky2014} (for a recent, excellent review, see \cite{Cejnar2020}).
+ESQPTs give rise to a great variety of dynamical consequences, like huge decoherence \cite{Relano2008,Perez2009}; singularities in quench dynamics \cite{Perez2011,Santos2015,Lobez2016,Bernal2017,Kloc2018}, feedback control in dissipative systems \cite{Kopylov2015}, quantum work statistics \cite{Wang2017}, and localization \cite{Santos2016}; symmetry-breaking equilibrium states \cite{Puebla2013,Puebla2014}; universal dynamical scaling \cite{Puebla2020}; dynamical instabilities \cite{Bastidas2014}; irreversibility without energy dissipation \cite{Puebla2015}, and reversible quantum information spreading \cite{Hummel2019}.
 They are somehow linked to thermal phase transitions \cite{Bastarrachea2016,Perez2017} and dynamical phase transitions \cite{Puebla2020PRB,Cabedoarxiv}.
-They can be identified by means of their consequences in the classical \cite{Feldmann2020} and semi-classical \cite{Wang2020,Klocarxiv} phase-space dynamics \cite{Wang2020arxiv,Wang2019}.
-Its signatures have been experimentally observed in several physical systems \cite{Zobov2005,Larese2013,Dietz2013,Tian2020}, and its connections with quantum Lyapunov exponents have been explored in detail \cite{Quiroz-Juarez2020,Chavez-Carlos2019,Bastarrachea-Magnani2016}.
+They can be identified by their consequences in the classical \cite{Feldmann2020} and semi-classical \cite{Wang2020,Klocarxiv} phase-space dynamics \cite{Wang2020arxiv,Wang2019}, as in the singularities of the density of states \cite{Stransky2016}.
+Its signatures have been theoretically and experimentally observed in several physical systems \cite{Zobov2005,Larese2013,Dietz2013,Tian2020,Khalouf2021,Larese2011}, and its connections with quantum Lyapunov exponents have been explored \cite{Quiroz-Juarez2020,Chavez-Carlos2019,Bastarrachea-Magnani2016}.
+However, no physical features of standard phase transitions have been identified yet.

-Nonetheless, ESQPTs do suffer from a number of significant drawbacks compared to quantum and thermal phase transitions.
-Most notably, the defining singularities in the density of states get smoother as we increase the number of degrees of freedom of the classical analogue of the system.
-And, at the same time, the number of such singularities is largely increased, making it highly implausible to observe a change of phase in each of them ---a toy model with $f=3$ degrees of freedom shows $27$ such singularities \cite{Stransky2016}.